gw31415/oidc_verify/README.md

 # oidc_verifier

-This is a simple library to verify the JWT token received from the OIDC provider.
+This is a simple library to verify the JWT token of RS256 received from the OIDC provider.
 This works without It works without `authorization_endpoint` field, such as Firebase Auth.

 ## Usage